BU-Spark/ml-atfal-mafkoda-missing-children/project_outline.md

 ### B. Checklist for project completion

-_Provide a bulleted list of the concrete deliverables and artifacts that, when complete, define the completion of the project._
+1. Team Agreement
+2. Research Document
+3. Midterm Presentation

-1. Improved forensic face aging GAN
+4. Improved forensic face aging GAN
-* When: before midterm presentation
+* When: before final presentation
 * Definition: use GAN model to generate aged faces, achieve high similarity compared with recovered children's faces
-2. Transferring facial features of family members to face aged photos
+5. Transferring facial features of family members to face aged photos
 * When: 1 month after midterm presentation
 * Definitno: transfer relatives' facial features to missing children's images, increase similarity compared with relatives' images
-3. Simulating the visual effects of homlessness, or other confounding factors on face aged photos.
+6. Simulating the visual effects of homlessness, or other confounding factors on face aged photos.
 * When: 2 months after midterm presentation
 * Defintion: Add visual reflect that would mimic the situation of homeless
-4. Face matching/recognition algorithm to narrow the lsit of possible matches to a candidate.
+7. Face matching/recognition algorithm to narrow the lsit of possible matches to a candidate.
 * When: before midterm presentation
 * Definition: Without generating new faces, use matching/recognition algorithm to find a set of similar faces with high similarities
-5. Image Enhancement
+8. Image Enhancement
-* When: before midterm presentation
+* When: before final presentation
 * Definition: increase the image resolution, obtaining larger matrice as inputs
+9. Final Presentation/Demo

 ### C. Provide a solution in terms of human actions to confirm if the task is within the scope of automation through AI.